Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 Plans and goals

-1. Expansion and Facility Upgrades: We aim to expand our facilities and enhance our training space to accommodate our growing community of athletes and provide an even better training experience for our students.
+1. Expansion and Facility Upgrades: Our ultimate goal is to grow our facilities, and improve our training area to fit the demand of our ever growing athletes and offer a superior training model to our students.

 Expanding the BJJ community